retainful/site/content/blog/abandoned-cart-solutions-cloud-based-solutions-vs-self-hosted-plugin-based-solutions.md

 Your website really does not have to do anything except reporting the carts to the SaaS solutions (you’ll have to use a simple integration just for connecting your website with the SaaS Service).
 Even emails are sent using dedicated mail servers to ensure a better delivery rate.

-**Differences Between These Two Types of Cart Abandonment Solutions**
+## Differences Between These Two Types of Cart Abandonment Solutions

 I have taken three key metrics that are important for an eCommerce website and its abandoned cart email campaign.

-1.Performance and Page Speed
+1. Performance and Page Speed

-2.Email Scheduling (at timed intervals)
+2. Email Scheduling (at timed intervals)

-3.Email Delivery
+3. Email Delivery

 These three metrics will help you understand the difference between the two types of solutions.

-1. Performance and Page Speed
+### 1. Performance and Page Speed

 Page speed and performance have a direct impact on the conversions.
 The higher the speed is, the better the conversions will be.
 After all, no one wants to wait several minutes for the page to load and then buy.